themotte/rDrama/readme.md

 6 - That's it!

 Most code edits will be reflected (almost) immediately.
-If you make any setup changes or database changes, you'll need to ctrl-C the docker-compose status log and run `docker-compose up --build` again.
+If you make any setup changes or database changes, you'll need to ctrl-C the docker status log and run `docker compose up --build` again.

 Chat-related code edits will take a minute to update (if it's in Python) or won't be reflected automatically at all (if it's in React).
 Improvements welcome!
 But almost nobody touches these systems, so it hasn't been a priority.